Toootim/blocked-instances/README.md

-List of Toot Café blocked instances
+List of Tooot.im blocked instances
 =======
+(Note: This file was cloned from the [corresponding tootcafe page](https://github.com/tootcafe/blocked-instances).
+Changes are mainly to the list itself).

-This is a list of Mastodon/GNU Social instances blocked by [toot.cafe](https://toot.cafe).
+This is a list of Mastodon/GNU Social instances blocked by [tooot.im](https://tooot.im).
 If you think an instance has been unfairly blocked, please open an issue and/or a pull request.

 The purpose of this is to be transparent and to collaborate with other admins on identifying those instances that violate the commonly-accepted Code of Conduct in the Mastodon community based on [the example set by mastodon.social](https://mastodon.social/about/more), or those that tend to contain bad actors who do, and who boost unwanted content into other instances.